Updated: Mar 10

 The first trick to stitching alligator or crocodile is to make sure the softer connecting skin does not run parallel to any of your seams when deciding where to cut out from your patterns.

 This is where practice and experience take over as you develop the craftsman’s touch.
-This is explained in greater detail in the courses highlighted in the pictures above.
+This is explained in greater detail in the course 'The Making Of Luxury Watch Straps'.

 How do you skive alligator and crocodile leather?